abumahmud/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Prints addition followed by a new line
+Creates a new global variable